What are the Best Biopic Films of all Time? Here’s our List

 Brian Clough may well be ‘the greatest manager England never had’ and with a career that was laden with success, this film based on James Peace’s novel of the same name delves into Clough’s toughest challenge, his brief and unsuccessful stint as manager of Leeds United.
 Having taken over from Don Revie, Clough’s arch nemesis, Leeds were considered the best team in the land and the question of how Clough could improve on the standards that had already been set is at the heart of the plot.
 What follows is a story of stubborn, iron will and a refusal to take the easy route.
 The film is largely fictional in that certain incidents and plot lines seem to be there purely for the story arc and entertainment, however, what can’t be questioned is the gravitas of lead Michael Sheen’s performance.
 To say he channeled Clough’s unique personality would be an understatement, at times you feel like you’re watching a documentary.
 One thing’s for sure, you could make a film about Brian Clough eating breakfast and it would still be worth a watch.

-What’s your favourite biopic?
+What’s your best biopic?
 Let us know in the comments.